This week's traffic hot spots in Fredericksburg, Stafford

 Monday – Friday, 9 a.m. – 7 p.m. and 7 p.m. – 6 a.m.
 Milling and paving.
 Expect travel delays.
 One-way, alternating traffic on White Oak Road directed by a flagging crew between Route 606 (Ferry Road) and Route 607 (Cool Spring Road/Deacon Road).
 Motorists may experience a temporary rough driving surface on the milled sections.

-Monday – Friday, 9 a.m. – 7 p.m. and 7 p.m. – 6 a.m.
+Monday – Saturday, 9 a.m. – 7 p.m.
 Milling and paving.
 Expect travel delays.
-Alternating, single lane closures on Deacon Road between Route 218 (White Oak Road/Butler Road) and Brooke Road.
+Alternating, single lane closures on Cool Spring Road from Route 3 Business to White Oak Road/Butler Road) and on Deacon Road between Route 218 (White Oak Road/Butler Road) and Brooke Road.
 Motorists may experience a temporary rough driving surface on the milled sections.

 Hospital Center Boulevard